1

 #FFFFFF

 The Federal Communications Commission (FCC) requires facilities-based providers of broadband connections to end users to submit data in the new Broadband Data Collection (BDC).
-The Colorado Broadband Data Collection is a separate process in which providers submit granular broadband availability data directly to the Colorado Broadband Office.
-While the Colorado Broadband Data Collection is voluntary, any provider who participates or intends to participate in State of Colorado funding programs is required to submit data.
-In order to align our processes with the FCC, the CBO will be accepting the same data specified in the BDC Availability Data Specifications
+The Colorado Broadband Data Collection is a separate process in which providers who previously submitted granular broadband availability data directly to the Colorado Broadband Office will now provide confirmation of their FCC BDC filing and submit optional supplemental data.
+While the Colorado Broadband Data Collection is voluntary, any provider who participates or intends to participate in State of Colorado funding programs is required to submit FCC BDC filing confirmation.

 As required by the Broadband DATA Act, the FCC launched the Broadband Data Collection (BDC), which opened on June 30, 2022.
 This process collects more detailed and precise information on the availability of fixed and mobile broadband services.
 The BDC gives the FCC, industry, state, local and Tribal government entities, and consumers the tools they need to improve the accuracy of existing federal maps.
 Learn more about the FCC’s new Broadband Data Collection.